nickeblewis/headforcode/content/teach/dandavis/index.md

 # Lets make a start

-You can grab the latest version of the HeadForCode project from GitHub and to so, follow the instructions below:
+You can grab the latest version of the HeadForCode project from GitHub and to do so, please follow the instructions below:

 * Open the Git Bash application from your start menu in Windows
 * You may have in the past created a code folder on your PC's main hard-drive, so for example mine is C:\code